lbryio/lbry.com/content/news/152-why-do-tech-giants-abuse-their-users.md

 And the answer is these platforms are not nearly as competitive as restaurants.
 If the pizza place jacks up prices, I go to another pizza place.
 When Facebook treats me like crap, I complain about it... on Facebook.
 But not all of our tech experiences are like this!

 If we look at other aspects of the internet, it's much more like restaurants than Facebook.
 And that's because a lot of the tech driving the web is a protocol, not a platform.
-My browser can’t treat me like crap, because HTTP is an open standard.
-Anyone else can make a browser, like anyone else can make a restaurant.
+My browser can’t treat me like crap because HTTP is an open standard.
+Anyone else can make a browser like anyone else can make a restaurant.
 The same is true for my email client or my torrent client.

 The solution to this problem is to build protocols, not platforms.
 When we build protocols, people can leave.
 When we build protocols, it's the users, not the middlemen, who retain control.